 So in answer to this frequently asked question I will share a bit about the most commonly used spices in my kitchen and the ones I keep in my spice box which I call my masala dhaba or masalyu.
 I buy these freshly milled spices from the Indian stores as they can be bought cheaper and in bulk.
 All spices are checked and poured into airtight bottles and kept in a cool place.

 Every week, I clean my Spice Box and take out the old spices, refill with fresh spices and then top up with last weeks spices so that they get used first.
 The spices in my spice box are used for flavouring and tempering curries, dalls and soups etc. However when making pakoras, pickles or other savouries, I may need different spices which are not in my usual Spice Box.
 Some need to be kept in sealed bottles and some need to be kept in a cool area.
-Over the weeks I will try and talk about those spices and seeds.

 Don’t let the long list of ingredients in a curry recipe put you off cooking.
 The following are the some basic ingredients and spices I would advice you to get to keep in your spice box if you have just started Indian Cookery.
 Most of these are easily available in Supermarkets.

 1. Salt: Although salt is often referred to as seasoning – it’s one of those ingredients which has been used for centuries to preserve and flavour food.
 My advice would be to add just enough salt to season your dish but also try and balance it with some flavours and spices.
 In some foods adding salt helps to speed up the cooking too.